iza611/Music-Player-Gesture-Control/README.md

+Custom gestures captured with a laptop webcam to control Spotify music.

 If you wanna see what I've done so far, check out `./data/` Next up: `./training/`!

 ### Why?
-I'm working on this project to improve the work environment for a tattoo artist.
-Music is VERY important in a tattoo shop, but controlling it while tattooing and wearing sterile gloves can be a real headache.
-That's why I created this project!
+I'm working on this project to make the work setup for a tattoo artist a bit easier.
+Music is VERY important in a tattoo shop, but controlling it while tattooing and wearing sterile gloves can be challenging.
+(Yes, it's probably an overkill 😅, but really, this is just a fun project for practice and learning)

 ### How?
 A modular, real-time gesture recognition system using webcam input to trigger user-defined actions — here controlling Spotify — via local HTTP APIs.
 Built for easy integration and full terminal control.
 The gesture recognition module should be reusable for other projects.